TurboTax Review 2022: The Pros, Cons and What You Need to Know

 As such, it’s not surprising that TurboTax has a dazzling array of financial tools to help you during tax time as well as year round, regardless of your tax situation.

-TurboTax offers both totally DIY filing options as well as an upgraded suite of DIY filing with live online help.
+TurboTax offers both totally DIY filing options as well as an upgraded suite of DIY filing with live online help and a full service option to let the pros file for you.
 You can also purchase its tax preparation software on CD or by download, which can help you save even more money.
-You pay a one-time fee and get up to five included federal filings, though you’ll likely still need to pay to file your state tax return.
+You pay a one-time fee and get up to five included federal filings for the tax year, though you’ll likely still need to pay to file your state tax return.

 The TurboTax Free Edition is appropriate for filers with simple tax returns.
-It covers W-2 income, the Earned Income Tax Credit (EIC) and child tax credits.
-True to its name, it’s free — but few peoples’ taxes are truly basic, and this tier doesn’t cover as many filers as competitors’ free options.
+It covers W-2 income, the Earned Income Tax Credit (EITC) and child tax credits.
+True to its name, it’s free to file federal and state returns — but few peoples’ taxes are truly basic, and this tier doesn’t cover as many filers as competitors’ free options.

 The TurboTax Deluxe edition includes everything the Free Edition does, plus mortgage and property tax deductions, charitable donations, student loan interest, education expenses and 1099-MISC income — i.e. earnings of an independent contractor like a freelance writer or Uber driver.